Coronavirus lockdowns have sent pollution plummeting. Environmentalists worry about what comes next.

 Plastic bag restrictions have been lifted across the country.
 In New York and Maine, recently introduced bans have been delayed.
 In Connecticut, plastic bag fees have been removed, while in New Hampshire, Gov. Chris Sununu prohibited shoppers from bringing reusable bags and ordered stores to make disposable bags available.

-Likewise, the crisis has seen a boon for the auto-industry with the Trump administration seizing the moment to fulfill a campaign promise to weaken Obama-era emissions standards.
-Automakers in the E.U. are also lobbying for a delay in tightening emissions restrictions because of the crisis.
-And in China, plans for tougher standards look likely to be delayed to help automakers struggling with the impact of the pandemic.
+Likewise, the crisis has been a boon for the auto industry, with the Trump administration seizing the moment to fulfill a campaign promise to weaken Obama-era emissions standards.
+Automakers in the EU are also lobbying for a delay in tightening emissions restrictions because of the crisis.
+And in China, plans for tougher standards look likely to be delayed to help struggling automakers.

-Airlines including Delta and Jetblue started off the year promising carbon offsets amid a growing culture of "flight shaming."
-The airline industry is now also lobbying for government bailouts and regulation relief.
+Airlines including Delta and JetBlue started off the year promising carbon offsets amid a growing culture of "flight shaming."
+The airline industry is also lobbying for government bailouts and regulation relief.

-With governments around the world focused on the crisis at hand, there are also fears that the diplomatic push to refocus global efforts on reducing emissions could slip.
+With governments focused on the crisis, there are also fears that the diplomatic push to refocus global efforts on reducing emissions could slip.

-The United Nations COP 26 climate conference, scheduled to be held in Glasgow, Scotland, in November, has been postponed until 2021.
-It has been hailed as the most important climate gathering since the Paris climate accord was signed in 2015.
-Under that agreement, countries are due to come back to the table with new pledges that will limit warming to the agreed level of "well below 2 degrees" Celsius (3.6 degrees Fahrenheit) and ideally below 1.5 degrees.
+The United Nations' COP 26 climate conference, scheduled to be held in Glasgow, Scotland, in November, has been postponed until 2021.
+It had been hailed as the most important climate gathering since the Paris climate accord was signed in 2015.
+Under that agreement, countries are due to come back to the table with new pledges to limit warming to the agreed-upon level of "well below 2 degrees" Celsius (3.6 degrees Fahrenheit) and ideally below 1.5 degrees.

-It’s “abundantly clear that the countries of the world are falling short of the goals of the Paris agreement,” says Dr. Simon Evans, deputy editor of Carbon Brief, a climate science website.
+It's "abundantly clear that the countries of the world are falling short of the goals of the Paris agreement," said Dr. Simon Evans, deputy editor of Carbon Brief, a climate science website.

 "Current pledges have the world on track for warming of about 3 degrees" Celsius, he added.

-Concerns have already been raised by environmentalists after Japan — the world’s fifth-biggest emitter — became the first G7 country to announce their new targets.
-The plan, however, simply maintains the country’s existing emission reduction pledges.
-The World Resources Institute, a research nonprofit based in Washington, criticized the Japanese approach for falling “woefully short.”
+Environmentalists have already raised concerns after Japan — the world's fifth-biggest emitter — became the first G7 country to announce its new targets.
+The plan, however, would simply maintain the country's existing emission reduction pledges.
+The World Resources Institute, a research nonprofit based in Washington, criticized the approach for falling "woefully short."

-A successful outcome in Glasgow therefore looks likely to require extensive preparatory work and diplomacy.
-As Evans points out, the Paris agreement was “built on years of diplomatic efforts on the part of the French government and the whole French diplomatic service over the course of about three years.”
+A successful outcome in Glasgow, therefore, looks likely to require extensive preparatory work and diplomacy.
+As Evans said, the Paris agreement was "built on years of diplomatic efforts on the part of the French government and the whole French diplomatic service over the course of about three years."

-Although the postponement of the climate conference does provide welcome extra time for work toward a successful summit to take place, he argued that it is “inevitable that countries’ preparatory work toward their new pledges” will have been affected.
+Although the postponement of the climate conference does provide welcome extra time for work toward a successful summit, he argued that it is "inevitable that countries' preparatory work toward their new pledges" will have been affected.

 "Only long-term systemic shifts will change the trajectory of CO2 levels in the atmosphere," she said.